Clarence Regional Library databases – your first choice for research!

 Science Reference Center provides a one-stop resource for all science-related research needs.Topics covered include: biology, chemistry, earth & space science, environmental science, health & medicine, history of science, life science, physics, science & society, science as inquiry, scientists, technology and wildlife

-Use your Clarence Regional Library card to access eResources and eBook from the State Library of NSW
+Use your Clarence Regional Library card to access eResources from the State Library of NSW